 With a wavy cut like this, you can wear it straight, curled, braided, or natural.
 A favorite style for these blonde highlights is a nice bouncy wave.

 These balayage highlights are for natural brunettes who want low-maintenance upkeep.
-The initial appointment will be a bit longer and more pricey but it will pay off in the long run.
-You’ll easily go 6+ months without needing to get your pieces lightened again.
+The initial appointment will be a bit longer and pricey but it will pay off in the long run.
+You’ll easily go 6+ months without getting your pieces lightened again.

 #25: Chocolate Brown Hair with Silver Highlights